Smokin' Guns

-Smokin' Guns is a first-person shooter video game.
-Smokin' Guns is intended to be a semi-realistic simulation of the American Old West's atmosphere.
+Smokin' Guns is a 2012 first-person shooter video game.
+It is intended to be a semi-realistic simulation of the American Old West's atmosphere.
 Gameplay as well as locations are inspired by Western movies, particularly those from the Spaghetti Western genre.

 Smokin' Guns's codebase is free and open-source software, distributed under the terms of the GNU General Public License.
 It is built upon ioquake3, an upgrade of the original Quake III engine.
 The artwork and other media are licensed under a proprietary non free license.

 Gameplay

 Smokin' Guns is a semi-realistic simulation of The American Old West's atmosphere.
 The game is a total conversion which was developed on the Quake 3 engine.
 It includes weapons created with historically correct information about damage, rate of fire, reload time, etc. It includes gametypes and maps inspired mostly by movies as well as a custom soundtrack.

 The game differs in many aspects from similar games which are based on Quake 3: